The Wing of Madoola: Development

 The Wing of Madoola was designed by Kenji Sada, who had previously worked at T&E Soft on an educational game for the Family Computer titled Keisan Game.
 It was Sada's first project at Sunsoft, who joined the company in 1986 after being invited by his former high school friend Kenji Kajita.
 Sada acted as the game's main programmer, planner, and team lead.
 Kajita served as co-programmer, with Atsushi Sakai and a programmer named Nakagawa providing additional support.
 Kazuyuki Sugiura, who worked on the Famicom port of Fantasy Zone, and "Kiritan" Simomura were responsible for the map design and graphics respectively.
 Sugiura initially joined Sunsoft as a part-timer, but eventually became a full-time employee.
-Artist Kenji "Moriken" Mori, who had previously worked on Tōkaidō Gojūsan-tsugi and Dead Zone (1986), acted as the game's character designer.
+Artist Kenji "Moriken" Mori, who had previously worked on Firework Thrower Kantaro's 53 Stations of the Tokaido and Dead Zone (1986), acted as the game's character designer.
 The music was composed by Naoki Kodaka, with assistance by sound programmer Naohisa Morota.

 The Wing of Madoola was developed over the course of six months.
 Sada intended to make an action game instead of an action role-playing game.
 Sada choose a female lead for the game, stating that the game would have been very similar to Dragon Buster if the protagonist was a male.
 Sada did not have a specific reason for choosing making a woman the protagonist, but felt the decision gave the game character.
 Sugiura conceived the game's title, though he explained the name had no meaning and jokingly explained that "I was just doodling because I liked the balance of the characters."